SummaryRead the full fact sheet

 How you can help others

-- Offer to help family, friends and neighbours who are aged over 65 or have an illness by doing shopping or other errands so they can avoid the heat.
-Take them somewhere cool for the day or have them stay the night if they are unable to stay cool in their home.
+- If it’s safe to do so, taking them somewhere cool for the day (e.g., a shopping centre, a cinema, a library) or having them stay the night if they are unable to stay cool in their home.